-We tested our layer-finder on radar echograms from the NASA Operation Ice Bridge program in Fall 2009.
-This data was collected with the airbourne Multichannel Coherent Radar Depth Sounder system [1].
-We used a total of 827 echograms, each with a resolution of $700 \times 900$ pixels (which corresponds to about 30km of data on the x-axis, and ice thickness of about 0 to 4 km on the y-axis).
-For these images we also have humanlabeled layer boundaries, which we use as ground truth.
-This data is publicly available online at https:// www.cresis.ku.edu/data, and we plan to also release our source code upon paper acceptance.
+We tested our layer-finder on publicly-available radar echograms from the 2009 NASA Operation Ice Bridge program, collected with the airborne Multichannel Coherent Radar Depth Sounder system [1].
+We used a total of 827 echograms, each with a resolution of 700×900 pixels (which corresponds to about 30km of data on the x-axis, and ice thickness of about 0 to 4 km on the y-axis).
+For these images we also have (noisy) human-labeled layer boundaries, which we use as ground truth.
+Data and source code are available at http://vision.soic.indiana.edu/icelayers.

 To evaluate our system, we split the data into training and test image sets (413 training images, 414 test images) and learned the model parameters from the training images.
 There are two layers of interest in this dataset (the ice-terrain and ice-air boundaries), so K=2.
 We then ran inference on each of the test images and calculated the error with respect to human-labeled ground truth, as shown in Table 1(a).
-The median error is 18.1 pixels per column for the air-ice boundary, and 32.3 pixels for the ice-terrain boundary.
+The mean error is 14.1 pixels per column for the air-ice boundary, and 32.0 pixels for the ice-terrain boundary.
 To give some context, we compare our results to two simple baselines: Fixed always chooses a straight horizontal line for each layer at the position of its mean location in the training images, while AppearOnly uses a uniform prior in the MRF, thus choosing the layer boundaries by maximizing $P(I_i|L_i)$ for each column i independently.
 Our approach performs significantly better than either baseline.
 Our algorithm is very fast, taking an average of about 0.23 seconds per image on a 3.0GHz machine.
 The left two panes of Fig. 3 show some sample results.